-In addition to this regulation, the Decision of the Head of IAQA No. 152/Kpts/PD.540/L/8/03 states that the import of seed must be:
+In addition to this regulation, the Decision of the Head of the Agricultural Quarantine Agency No. 152/Kpts/PD.540/L/8/2003 stated that the import of seed must:

-- accompanied with a Phytosanitary certificate from the country of origin and transit country - through the determined entrance point - reported and delivered to Plant Quarantine Officials at the entrance point for quarantine treatments - accompanied with an Import License from the MOA or appointed officials - accompanied by the original copies of the phytosanitary and import licenses, copies of the invoice, packing list, and airway bill or bill of lading to be produced for review by the Quarantine Officials
+- be accompanied with a Phytosanitary from the country of origin and transit country. - through the determined entrance point. - be reported and delivered to Plant Quarantine Officials at the entrance point for quarantine treatments. - be accompanied with Import License form the Min. of Ag or appointed officials. - Quarantine officials will ask for the original copies of the phyto and import license, copies of invoice, packing list and airway bill or bill of lading.

 Although no Indonesian quarantine laboratory has been accredited by the International Seed Testing Association (ISTA), the Ministry refers to the International Standard for Phytosanitary Measures from the United Nations Food and Agriculture Organization (UN FAO) for quarantine inspections and actions.
-Reportedly, there have been cases where Indonesian laboratory results indicated the presence of a seed-borne disease not typically found on that seed.
-There have also been reports that certain pests or diseases declared absent on the Phytosanitary certificate was found during the test in the Indonesian laboratory.
-When such a case occurs all of the imported seed must be burned, with no chance for reexport.